ElConejoDiablo/Vote-Moreau-Webapp/README.md

 - `middleware.js` - Edge middleware for password protection
 - `api/auth.js` - Authentication API endpoint
 - `vercel.json` - Vercel configuration

+## Troubleshooting Password Protection

+If password protection is not working:

+1. **Check Environment Variable:**
+   - Ensure `SITE_PASSWORD` is set for **Production** environment (not just Preview)
+   - Go to Project Settings → Environment Variables
+   - Verify it's set for "Production" environment

+2. **Clear Browser Cookies:**
+   - The site uses cookies for authentication
+   - Clear cookies for `engage.votemoreau.com` and try again

+3. **Redeploy:**
+   - After setting/changing environment variables, trigger a new deployment
+   - Environment variables are only available after a new deployment

+4. **Check Middleware:**
+   - The `middleware.js` file should be in the root directory
+   - Vercel Edge Middleware runs automatically if the file is present

+5. **Client-side Fallback:**
+   - A client-side check is included as a fallback
+   - If Edge Middleware doesn't run, the client-side check will redirect to the password page

 ## Notes